Veterans Transition Network

 Finances

-VTN has reserve funds of $1.1m which could cover four months of annual program costs, demonstrating a need for funding.
+Veterans Transition Network has $1.2m in reserve funds (cash and investments).
+The charity’s reserves could cover 31% or four months of its annual program costs.
+This indicates a need for funding.

 This charity report is an update that has been sent to Veterans Transition Network for review.
-Comments and edits may be forthcoming.
+Changes and edits may be forthcoming.

 Financial Review